dorko-dorkus/Card_Consolodator/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+### Secure credentials

+The Expo application stores the Stripe publishable key and recent payment tokens using `expo-secure-store`.
+Storing these values in the device keychain keeps credentials out of the codebase and adds a layer of security.

 ## Get started (backend)

 ```bash